sourceunion/libre-control/pkg/crypto/README.md

 # Cryptographic Primitives

+> [!CAUTION]
+> Do not roll your own crypto.
+This package wraps standard library implementations (`golang.org/x/crypto`) to enforce specific parameters.
+Do not modify the curve parameters or nonce generation logic without rigorous review.

 This package implements the secure channel protocols for LibreControl.
 It provides the mathematical foundation for confidentiality and integrity.

 ## Standards